There are several strategies you should be using to ensure you stay ahead of your competitors.

 Giants like Nokia and BlackBerry were wiped out from the smartphone market because of lack of innovation.
 Remember, your competitors are regularly innovating, and new entrants are disrupting the marketplace.
 Your business should innovate often and in a manner that the competition finds hard to imitate.

 5. Provide great customer service.

 Providing great, and memorable, customer service is a great way to build loyalty among your customers and differentiate yourself from the competition.

 Put a priority on hiring employees who have a full understanding of not just your products and services, but your brand as a whole.
 Don't rush the process of hiring customer service team members.
 Finding the right people for the job is more important than filling those jobs.

 Your staff should greet customers with a pleasing smile, and they should show gratitude to those they interact with.
 It is essential to boost the team spirit of your staff and hire team players.
 Reward the team players, as employees need constant motivation to outperform others.

 Your customer care team should always remain courteous and respectful.
 They must always be responsive to customer queries.
 They should have a problem-solving approach and always ask for customer feedback.
 Customer-centric companies are powered by dependable staff who raise the level of customer satisfaction.

-It is essential to define your brand, set a USP, and stay ahead of your competition in terms of quality, price and customer service.
-Moreover, you must talk with your customers so that you can retain them for a lifetime.
+When assessing which of these ways to beat your competition is best, define your brand, set a unique selling proposition, and stay ahead of your competition in terms of quality, price, and customer service.